shape-move/shape-move-public/README.md

 ### Blender setup
 Follow the setup steps in [TEMOS](https://github.com/Mathux/TEMOS/tree/master?tab=readme-ov-file#rendering-motions-high_brightness).

-After installing blender and required packages in the python environnement of blender.
-Run the following command to ensure installation:
+After installing blender and required packages in the python environment of blender, run the following command to ensure installation:
 ```
 blender --background --version
 ```
-Sould return Blender 2.93.18.
+This should return Blender 2.93.18.

-### Render meshes with Blender
+### Render Meshes with Blender
 ```
 # generate mesh with given beta and motion .npy file
 python -m utils.mesh --dir [path/to/inference/output/folder]